0dayzombies/.github/profile/README.md

 # Welcome to 0DAYZOMBIES

-We are a pioneering hacking and engineering group focused on advancing the field of information security (infosec) through innovative deception technologies.
+We are a trailblazing INFOSEC and engineering group dedicated to advancing information security through cutting-edge deception technologies.

 ## Our Mission